See Where You Stand

 *Regulation EU 2024/1689

-Companies that figure out how to measure real AI proficiency will hire better and adapt faster.
-Companies that don’t will keep guessing.
+Companies that measure real AI proficiency, in candidates and in current employees, will hire better and upskill faster.
+The rest will keep guessing.

 Research & Insights on AI Proficiency